 Weave Youth and Community Services is a non-profit community organisation that supports young people, women, children and families, many from Indigenous backgrounds, living in the City of Sydney and South Sydney.
 In July this year a group of children from Weave, between the ages of seven and thirteen, worked with The Australian Ballet Education team to choreograph and perform a contemporary dance piece for their family and friends.

-Biddigal Performing Arts is a company of young Indigenous dancers based in Cairns.
+Miriki Performing Arts (formerly Biddigal Performing Arts) is a company of young Indigenous dancers based in Cairns.
 Aged between 11 and 25 years, the dancers learn alongside mentors who share their passion to express their Indigenous heritage and history through their unique choreography and the presentation of their work.
-Over the last two years, The Australian Ballet Education team has been delivering residencies with Biddigal focusing on skills development and engaging in cultural exchange to support that community.
+Over the last two years, The Australian Ballet Education team has been delivering residencies with Miriki focusing on skills development and engaging in cultural exchange to support that community.

 3,751 km from The Australian Ballet’s Melbourne HQ is Bees Creek Primary School, a small school serving an outer rural area of Darwin.
-In 2016, members of The Australian Ballet’s Dance Education Ensemble made the journey from Melbourne to deliver the Out There program to 150 students in Years 4, 5 and 6 for the very first time.
+In 2016, members of The Australian Ballet’s Dance Education Ensemble made the journey from Melbourne to deliver the Education program to 150 students in Years 4, 5 and 6 for the very first time.